mervyzr/astrea/README.md

-# HydyS
+# mHydyS
-HydyS (pronounced *"hades"*) is a one-dimensional hydrodynamics code for the purpose of simulating shocks and turbulence with ions/neutrals interaction.
+mHydyS (pronounced *"m-hades"*) is a one-dimensional (magneto-)hydrodynamics code for the purpose of simulating shocks and turbulence with ions/neutrals interaction.

 # Description
 The code is written entirely in Python3 and employs a finite volume method (Eulerian) with a fixed evenly-spaced grid.
 The simulation allows for periodic boundary conditions or outflows.